RedditProjects/r_minesweeper/readme.md

 There is no way to flag tiles yet, but once the GUI is added that feature will be added.

 ## DESCRIPTION
-**r_minesweeper** is a r/learnprogramming's attempt and creating it's own mindsweeper clone including a GUI and AI.
+**r_minesweeper** is a r/learnprogramming's attempt and creating it's own minesweeper clone including a GUI and AI.

 ##Notes